Bonner

 AreaSearch assessment of residential development drivers sees a low level of activity in Bonner, placing the area among the bottom 25% of areas assessed nationally

-With population expected to remain stable or decline, pressure on housing should reduce, potentially creating opportunities for buyers.
+With around 4908 people per dwelling approval, Bonner reflects a highly mature market.
+Population is expected to remain stable or decline, potentially reducing pressure on housing and creating opportunities for buyers.

 Frequently Asked Questions - Development